 It's all about the duty that companies owe to different types of workers.

 When you go to the dentist, he owes you a duty to behave as a reasonably prudent dentist.
-That means that he has to really know what he’s doing and do it right, since being held to the standard of typical dentist is tantamount to saying that he’s held to the standard of a highly educated, highly trained professional doctor.
-But even on the other end of the spectrum, the least educated and wealthy among us all owe at least some basic duty to their fellow man not to hurt them through carelessness.
-The law requires that we all take reasonable steps to not hurt people.
+That means that he has to really know what he's doing and do it right, since being held to the standard of a typical dentist is tantamount to saying that he's held to the standard of a highly educated, highly trained professional doctor.
+But even on the other end of the spectrum, the least educated and wealthy among us still owe at least some basic duty to their fellow man not to hurt them through carelessness.
+The law requires that we all take reasonable steps to avoid hurting people.

 But when it comes to non-subs, the duty they owe to the people working for them is specifically related to the status of the worker as either an employee or an independent contractor.
-When Texas lawmakers made the workers’ comp system, they also created the non-subscriber work injury laws, and in doing so they set the bar very high for the employer to defend themselves.
-The thinking was that if a company wasn’t smart enough to buy into the workers’ comp system which, among other benefits, provided the employer with blanket immunity from work injury lawsuits, that the employer should be held to a higher standard.
-As such, they stripped away, by statute, some of the best defenses that an employer had historically been able to use to fend off a work injury case.
+When Texas lawmakers made the workers' comp system, they also created the non-subscriber work injury laws, and in doing so, set the bar very high for non-subscribing employers to defend themselves in civil suits.
+The thinking was that if a company wasn't smart enough to buy into the workers' comp system which, among other benefits, provided the employer with blanket immunity from work injury lawsuits, that the employer should be held to a higher legal standard.
+As such, the legislature stripped away, by statute, some of the best defenses that an employer had historically been able to use to fend off a work injury case.

-The result of this is that, even though a non-subscriber case filed by an employee is only valid if the employee can show that the employer was negligent (i.e. careless, reckless), with so few defenses at their disposal, the reality of non-sub cases is that ANY negligence on the employer’s part is grounds to sue.
-In fact, employers cannot argue that the employee contributed to their own injury other than to say that the employee was 100% at fault.
-Consequently, unless the employer can convince a jury that the injured worker was 100% to blame for his own injuries and the employer was 100% innocent, the company will lose, and the employee will be compensated to an amount of the jury’s choosing.
-As such, when we’re talking about an employee who works for a non-subscriber, in effect, the employer owes them an incredibly high duty of care not to harm them.
-As such, employees typically have strong cases against their employers.
+The result of this is that, even though a non-subscriber case filed by an employee is only valid if the employee can show that the employer was negligent (i.e. careless, reckless), with so few defenses at their disposal, the reality of non-sub cases is that ANY negligence on the employer's part can become grounds to sue.
+In fact, employers cannot make a valid argument that the employee contributed to their own injury unless they can prove the employee was 100% at fault.
+Consequently, unless the employer can convince a jury that the injured worker was 100% to blame for his own injuries and the employer was 100% innocent, the company will lose, and the employee will receive compensation in an amount of the jury's choosing.
+In short, when we're talking about an employee who works for a non-subscriber, the employer owes them an incredibly high duty of care not to harm them, meaning employees typically have strong cases against their employers.

 How it Works as a Contractor:

 It works differently for contractors.
-Contractors are, for all intents and purposes, not employees at all, (when the contractor actually a legitimate contractor), rather they are just a person who is interacting with the business, no different than a customer, really.
-So when you think of a customer’s ability to sue a company when they get hurt by an employee of the company, the rights we attribute to said customer are virtually the same as that of contractor, and vice versa.
+Contractors are, for all intents and purposes, not employees at all, (assuming the contractor is actually legitimately classified as such.)
+Instead, they are essentially just a person who is interacting with the business, who, from a liability perspective, is no different than a customer.
+So when you think of a customer's ability to sue a company when they get hurt by an employee of the company, the rights we attribute to said customer are virtually the same as that of a contractor working for the company, and vice versa.

-The key point here is that the company has many defense arguments that the law allows them to use to fend off the claim of an injured contract worker.
+The key point here is that the company has many defense arguments that the law allows them to use to fend off the claims of an injured contract worker.
 Effectively, they owe a much lower duty of care to contractors.
-Whereas they’d have to try very hard not to injure employees, they don’t have to try so hard not to injure contractors, since there are many instances where a contractor can get hurt and the employer can simply say, “He’s at least partially responsible for his own injury.”
-In a world where they can blame the victim, it doesn’t take much imagination to see how they can easily turn a jury against an injured contractor.
-Any fault that the jury puts on the contractor, the company gets a proportionate discount on what they must pay.
-If the jury puts 51% or more fault on the contractor, then the company wins outright and doesn’t have to pay a dime.
-Read our article on Texas’ doctrine of modified comparative fault to learn more about this.
+Whereas they'd have to try very hard not to injure employees, they don't have to try so hard not to injure contractors, since there are many instances where a contractor can get hurt and the employer can simply say, "He's at least partially responsible for his own injury."
+In a world where they can blame the victim, it doesn't take much imagination to see how they can easily turn a jury against an injured contractor.
+To the extent that a jury ultimately puts fault for their injuries on the contractor, the company's financial responsibility is reduced.
+And if the jury puts 51% or more fault on the contractor, then the company wins outright and doesn't have to pay a dime.
+Read our article on Texas' doctrine of modified comparative fault to learn more about this.

-We refer to this process as “establishing an employer-employee relationship.”
+We refer to this process as "establishing an employer-employee relationship."
 Remember earlier when we listed out the characteristics that make someone an employee?
-That is the criteria the court uses to determine if someone who has been labelled as a contractor is in fact an employee.
-Simply be proving that a so-called contractor was told when to come to work, what to do, when they can leave, how long they can take for lunch, had taxes taken out of their check, etc., our attorneys are able to show that contractors are not contractors at all.
-So, the theory used by many employers that they can just mis-classify employees as contractors doesn’t hold water if the injured worker has the right lawyer.
+Those are the criteria the court uses to determine if someone who has been labelled as a contractor is in fact an employee.
+Simply by proving that a so-called contractor was told when to come to work, what to do, when they can leave, how long they can take for lunch, what taxes will taken out of their check, and so on, our attorneys are able to show that contractors are not contractors at all.
+So, the theory used by many employers that they can just misclassify employees as contractors doesn't hold water if the injured worker has the right lawyer.